bflaven/assets-for-Zambia-training/3_editorial_matters/README.md

 **Conclusion**<br>
 Maybe it is too conceptual or for a news website, the idea is not so relevant as you are taken in a day to day writing process.
 But as far as I know you have start to mingle content with ACF.
 Maintaining a web site remains challenging.
 Revisions are not visible by search engine.
-I do not know what is your organisation in terms of editing, as there is no reviewing and also you do not have the time to do it.
+I do not know what is your organization in terms of editing, as there is no reviewing and also you do not have the time to do it.

 **Example for appliance of these recommendations**